KristynaPluhackova/MD_models_Ecoli-PLE/README.txt

 # MD_models_Ecoli-PLE

 # This is a public repository of data associated with the Open-Access article
-# "CHARMM36 and Martini3 membrane models of E. coli polar lipid extract shed light on the importance of lipid composition complexity"
+# "Native-like membrane models of E. coli polar lipid extract shed light on the importance of lipid composition complexity"
 # by Kristyna Pluhackova and Andreas Horner
 # published in 2020 in BMC Biology